 Then restart the agent with regular command java -jar agent.jar URL_TO_SERVER SECURITY_TOKEN You can specify a custom log4j2 file in the wrapper.conf file.
-The file is located in
+The file is located in <bamboo-agent-home/conf /wrapper.conf.

-/wrapper.conf.

 Find the #wrapper.java.additional.3=-Dlog4j2.configurationFile= line, uncomment it and provide path to log4j2.properties file at your disk.
 Then restart the agent with regular command java -jar agent.jar URL_TO_SERVER SECURITY_TOKEN.